jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Safety is fleeting Stargazer.
 Electricity, the microchip, the iPhone were all made by people who broke the rules.
 Yet we celebrate their innovators Nikola Tesla, Robert Noyce, and Steve Jobs because they invented new tools that let us feel and spread majic today.

 This is why we need Techvolution.
-A modern philosophy that says growing majic by building modern levers of power for the middle-class is good.
-And holding back our evolution is wrong.
+A modern philosophy that says growing majic by creating new levers of power for the middle-class is good.
+And antagonizing the majic of our evolution is wrong.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer"></a></p>

 <a href="https://gfycat.com/ifr/BrokenElderlyFallowdeer'" target="_blank" class="button small">Reader</a>

 _This is truly majical.
 We're unhappy today because our workplaces still treat employees like cogs in the era of mass-production.
 In the Internet Age, we all should be learning new tools to improve things on the frontline in the era of mass-collaboration.
-If someone preaches antagonism at work or home, it's a good sign they're the ones with the problem._
+If someone preaches against new tools at work or home, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved, beaten, or being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's frontline problems.
-That means you have to follow majic and fund, build, and use as many Internet Age levers of power the open-source community can make.
+That means you have to follow majic and fund, build, and use as many Internet Age levers of power as the open-source community can make.

 One big problem arises.
 Sometimes we feel the wrong majic, and therefore don't see, nevermind fight for, new tools.
 Darth Blockbuster is sly.
 He knows we love new and exciting technology.
 So he co-opts majic with an unnatural and anti-evolutionary force.